Scarabaeus1031/NEXAH/RESEARCH/RESEARCH_VISION.md

 - transitions occur through **gates (intersections)**
 - phase dynamics determine **when transitions activate**

-This empirical structure corresponds to the extracted sheet, gate and transition layers shown in:
+This empirical structure corresponds to the extracted sheet, gate, and transition layers:

 ![Extraction](./FIGURES/main/Fig_02.png)

 ---

-### 🔑 Key Insight
+## 🔑 Key Insight

 ```text
 Transitions are not random.